BACK HOME THIS IS HISTORICAL INFORMATION ONLY

 In June, 1932, the Borego Valley correspondent of the Ramona Sentinel, Lloyd Kelsey (who pops up ocassionally in Harry's later writings), noted: "Harry Oliver, well known motion picture director and land owner of Borego, is writing a series of stories appearing in Life magazine.
 Borego valley is prominently mentioned in the stories which are of more than usual interest. `Hay Wire Johnny,' 'Borego Valley Scott' and 'Eliminating Lem' are characters which have appeared so far, which to one who reads the story can be identified as living individuals of Borego.
 Mr. Oliver is well known for his keen sense of humor."

 Harry moved to Thousand Palms, California (just north of Palm Springs) on December 26, 1941 just three weeks after Pearl Harbor Day.
 He arrived in Thousand Palms with $5 cash, a bottle of cheap whiskey. and a shiny Ford station wagon, which was only 13 years old.
 To make ends meet and establish himself as a bonafide desert dweller, Harry went to work for the government helping to grow rubber.
 He passed the duration of World War II at Bell Ranch and working with the U.S. Army at Palm Springs Airport.
 Saving up $100, Harry bought a piece of land 8 miles due east of Palm Springs, between San Gorgonio Pass and Indio.
 Situated on Highway 99, Harry was ready to build Fort Oliver and become a legend in his lifetime.
 Starting with homemade adobe bricks, Harry constructed a building worthy of any western movie.
-"Actually", Harry likes to explain, "It's as old as the hills because that's where the dirt came from."
+"Actually," Harry likes to explain, "it's as old as the hills because that's where the dirt came from."

 DESERT RAT YEARS II

-By 1946, immediately after the war, Harry was ready to launch his Desert Rat Scrap Book, a publication that has sent shivers and laughs down the spine of newspaper editors across the country because of the spelling and punctuation.
+By 1946, immediately after the war, Harry was ready to launch his Desert Rat Scrap Book, a publication that has sent shivers and laughs down the spines of newspaper editors across the country because of the spelling and punctuation.
 Harry made his own illustrations from woodblock cuts and designed his own alphabet using cactus to form the letters.
 But it was the stories and humor that he so lovingly injected into his Scrap Book that won his following.
 Harry said the Scrap Book was the only paper in America you could open in the wind because it was a single sheet of paper folded three times (to create five pages), and his claim held up.
 Harry produced 44 "quarterly" issues of his Desert Rat Scrap Book (or DRSB newspaper), often at irregular intervals, between 1946 and 1965, until his health and optimism failed.

 In 1967 he sold his operation to ex-merchant seaman Bill Powers, who produced two more issues.
 Bill's son, Lincoln Powers, reprinted the first four issues, then had to abandon the DRSB because of lack of interest.
 While it lasted, the DRSB had a devoted worldwide audience.

 Harry died on July 4th, 1973.
 On July 5th 1973, Old Fort Oliver's flag flew at half-mast.
 The 85 year old died in Woodland Hills, California, at the Motion Picture & Television Country House and Hospital of a heart condition.
 He always said he wanted to die on the 4th of July and he did.
 His ashes were scattered at Squaw Hill, now part of the Coachella Valley Preserve.
-Efforts to save Old Fort Oliver failed; today the property hosts a gas station.
+Efforts to save Old Fort Oliver failed; today the property hosts a gas station/mini-mart.